The History of Fetch Lands and Why They're So Expensive

 Fabled Passage

-Slow fetches like Rocky Tar Pit or Jund Panorama
+Rocky Tar Pit

-Where to Get Fetch Lands (and How to Save)
+Where to Get Fetch Lands Affordably

 If you're looking to invest wisely:

-Watch for reprint announcements and seasonal drops
+Watch for reprint announcements and seasonal drops.

 Final Thoughts

 Fetch lands are one of the best investments you can make in MTG.
-They’re powerful, flexible, and used across nearly every format.
-But you don’t have to rush—start slow, use budget versions, and upgrade over time.
+They're powerful, flexible, and used across nearly every format.

 Back to blog